 All of that being said, it’s important to remember that you don’t have to be a poster child for the cause.
 You should only reveal your hearing loss in situations where you feel safe.
 Discomfort is alright, especially at first, because you’re choosing to expose what you might consider a vulnerability.
 However, if you feel as though disclosing your hearing loss would put you in a tenuous position, it’s perfectly fine to reserve your privacy around the matter.

 Make a hearing health plan

-Our hearing health professionals at Fidelity Hearing Centers can help with all aspects of better communication.
+Dr. David DeKriek of Fidelity Hearing Center can help with all aspects of better communication.
 The first step is almost always a hearing test in order to discern your unique hearing loss.
 From there, you and your audiologist can explore the best ways of treating your hearing loss.